 Prioritization: What will we do?

-Initially, it is important to test the waters before moving mission critical items into the cloud.
+Initially, it is important to test the waters before moving mission-critical items into the cloud.
 Crawl before you walk, walk before you run.
-Iteration is key in this step of the cloud journey because the cloud enables business to adapt to the market with a previously unattainable velocity.
+Iteration is key in this step of the cloud journey because the cloud enables businesses to adapt to the market with a previously unattainable velocity.
 But careful and continuous prioritization is required in order to know when to pivot, change, or even abandon an effort.
-Along this journey it will become clear when a critical mass of automation, monitoring, and elasticity will allow for migration of mission critical workloads.
+Along this journey, it will become clear when a critical mass of automation, monitoring, and elasticity will allow for the migration of mission-critical workloads.

 - Test the Waters – Identify some “low-hanging fruit” which would provide business value but not be mission-critical.
 Use this implementation to make mistakes, iterate, automate, and build necessary skills.

-- Move vs Re-Architect vs Re-Write – There are different benefits and drawbacks with each of these.
+- Move vs Re-Architect vs Re-Write – There are different benefits and drawbacks to each of these.

 - Lift and Shift – Minimal benefit while still offloading complex and expensive data center operations to the cloud.

 - Re-Architect – Careful selection of cloud capabilities and managed services to inter-twine with legacy operational systems, either on-premise or migrated to the cloud.
 A great first step is in identity and security.
 Database migrations are also good candidates because of the unmistakable cost savings that can be realized.